 The Master of Engineering (Biomedical) is a 72-unit program offered by the College of Science and Engineering.

-Students who have completed a relevant Bachelor of Engineering with honours may receive up to 36 units of credit towards the Masters degree.
+Students who have completed a relevant Washington Accord accredited Bachelor of Engineering (Honours) may receive up to 36 units of credit towards the Master of Engineering (Biomedical).

-- the Flinders University Graduate Diploma in Engineering Science (specialisation B1-B3) or
+- the Flinders University Graduate Diploma in Engineering Science (Major in Biomedical Engineering) or

 - a relevant Bachelor of Engineering, Bachelor of Engineering Technology, Bachelor of Engineering Science or